-La Sebiba
+La Sebiba fête Touareg

 Terres Touareg

-In the heart of the enchanting oasis of Djanet, nestling in the south-east of the Algerian Sahara, a vibrant and colourful event takes place every year: the Sebiba.
+In the heart of the enchanting oasis of Djanet, nestling in the south-east of the Algerian Sahara, a vibrant and colourful event takes place every year:

-This festival, rich in traditional song and dance, is a not-to-be-missed celebration for Tuaregs and visitors alike.
+celebration for Tuaregs and visitors alike.
 Much more than a simple festival, the Sebiba tells an ancient story,

 combining legends, rituals and age-old traditions of the Tuareg people.
-It’s a unique moment when cultural heritage comes to life, offering spectators a captivating journey to the heart of the
+It’s a unique moment when cultural heritage comes to life,

-Tassili n’Ajjer and Tuareg culture.
+offering spectators a captivating journey to the heart of the Tassili n’Ajjer and Tuareg culture.

-The thousand-year-old history of the Sebiba
+The ancestral history of the Sebiba festival

 The origins of Sebiba go back to an ancient story, attributed to Moses’ victory over Pharaoh and his troops on the day of Ashoura.
 At the time, two tribes of the Tassili n’Ajjer, the Oraren and the Tra’orfitt, were at war.
 On learning of Moses’ victory, they decided to seal a peace pact, thus giving birth to the tradition of the Sebiba.
 Every year since then, the Tuaregs of the region have perpetuated this tradition, which is now a UNESCO World Heritage Site.